vsrinivas/fuchsia/build_packages.md

 ### Packages

-**Top level packages** are defined in json files which can be found at:
+**Top level packages** are defined in JSON files which can be found at:

 * Primary Packages Dir: [`//packages/gn`][packages-source]
 * Garnet Layer Packages: [`//garnet/packages/`][garnet-packages-source].